 This is the back of standard Ultra.
 This film will not last long, the fabric is a very loose weave with no coating.
 Ultra 800 is a more dense fabric with the same film.

-I currently dont stock EPX70RS but may do.
+I currently dont stock EPX70RS.
 Colour selection is quite limited.
-At some point I will probably end up with some grey, for rolltops.

 My experience is that internal abrasion is the main problem with all light weight fabrics.
 They really only need to be tough enough on the outside.